leamas/ddupdate/CONFIGURATION.md

 It is also necessary to update ~/.netrc.
 A line with a user/password looks like

-    machine www.duckdns.org login orvar@pelle password oskar
+    machine myhost.duckdns.org login orvar@pelle password oskar

 The machine name is available in the plugin's \_url attribute.
-Services only using and API key should omit the 'login' part and enter the API key as 'password'.
+Services only using an API key should omit the 'login' part and enter the API key as 'password'.

 The CLI support for multiple hosts: